gardenermike/traffic-sign-classification/README.md

 # **Traffic Sign Recognition**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the German Traffic Signs data set (see details [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset))
 * Explore, summarize and visualize the data set
-* Design, train and test a model architecture
+* Design, train and test a model architecture to classify the signs, especially to generalize outside the dataset
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report